stummjr/doc.scrapinghub.com/crawlera.rst

 Upgrading Your Account
 =====================

-You can upgrade your Crawlera account on your Crawlera user's 'Details' page.
-Under the 'Upgrade Crawlera' heading you can choose to upgrade to either the Shared Monthly plan or the Enterprise plan.
+You can upgrade your Crawlera account in the `Plans` section of your `Organizations's` page.
+You can choose to upgrade to a Shared, Dedicated or Enterprise plan.
 To find out more about these plans please visit the `Pricing & Plans <http://scrapinghub.com/pricing>`_ page.

 .. _fetch-api: